Mohyoo/Ayah-Verse/README.md

 2) Super light, no UI, just a tray icon.
 3) For linux, it should only work on Gnome.

-# Installation for Android:
+# Installation for Windows & Android:
-1) Here is the (.apk) file: https://drive.google.com/file/d/1N5A9_HdxFKMIjWYFDFCWrdydwQx3CZIY/view?usp=sharing
-2) Sadly, this android version doesn't support notifications; I'm working on it.
-3) I still don't know how to upload a file larger than 25MB here.

-# Installation for Windows:
-1) Just download the portable zip file from the release page.
+1) Just download binaries from the [releases](https://github.com/Mohyoo/Ayah-Verse/releases) page.
-2) <b>Note:</b> If -for whatever reason- it doesn't launch or work, just unzip the downloaded file again and delete the old files.
+> Sadly, the android version doesn't support notifications.

 # Installation for Linux:
 You can install the requirements by installing python first, then in a terminal, type "pip install requirement_name". <br> <br>